 3. Dress with care: Sunny days at outdoor markets require the right apparel.
 Uneven sidewalks and pavement, common at farmers’ markets, present fall risks.
 Sneakers or walking shoes are probably a better choice than sandals.
 Protect yourself from the sun by applying—and reapplying—a quality sunscreen.
 A hat that shields your face and sunglasses to protect your eyes are also essentials.
 And don't forget to wear a mask!

 4. Pack cash and your own bags: Another tip to make your outing go more smoothly is to bring cash and reusable shopping bags with handles.
 Vendors appreciate not having to pay credit card fees.
 Bringing your own bags is an environmentally friendly choice that also makes it easier to carry your purchases.

 5. Get to know the growers: Our last tip to make the most of a local farmer’s market is to get to know the growers.
 They are a wealth of information.
 For example, you can learn how to prepare and store produce.
 You can pick up tips to make fresh flowers last longer or how to grow a perennial plant you purchase.
 You’re also likely to find produce you’ve never tried before, such as kohlrabi or yard-long beans.

 Follow the Sunrise Blog

 If you found this article to be of interest, bookmark the Sunrise blog.
 We routinely share research on aging, technology to support caregivers, and much more.
 Stop back often to read the latest news!

 It is more important than ever right now to follow all of the necessary precautions to protect yourself and others from COVID-19.
-This includes practice good hand hygiene, social distance, wear a face mask, and frequently cleaning high touch surfaces.
+This includes practicing good hand hygiene, social distancing, wearing a face mask, and frequently cleaning high touch surfaces.

 Read this blog to learn more about infection control efforts at Sunrise.